Dark Woods: Plot

-The broadcasting company Real TV plan to head into the woods to film a reality TV series where contestants try to survive in the wilderness without aid for four days.
+The broadcasting company, Real TV, plans to head into the woods to film a reality TV series where contestants try to survive in the wilderness without aid for four days.
 Before the filming, in an effort to create bonds between the members of Real TV's production team, Gunnar—the boss—decides that they should try the experience for themselves.